Overtime Pay: How to Calculate

 The calculation gets more complex if the employee’s salary is designed to compensate for a non-standard workweek – more or less than 40 hours per week, for example, or fluctuating from week to week (please see our article Overtime Pay: Non-Standard Workweeks for details).

 Contact the Law Firm of Zinda Law Group Now

 If you are involved in a dispute over overtime pay, it is imperative that you retain a lawyer who understands the system of overtime pay as soon as possible.
 In fact, your choice of attorney could end up deciding the outcome of the case.
 Zinda Law Group enjoy an unusually strong local reputation and unlike many law firms, it has been approved by the Better Business Bureau®.
-Our attorneys are always ready for action, and they will fight tirelessly to see that you receive a fair resolution to your dispute.
+Our no win no fee attorneys are always ready for action, and they will fight tirelessly to see that you receive a fair resolution to your dispute.
 If your dispute arose in the Austin area, or if the defendant is a person or company located in Austin, call us immediately at 800-863-5312 for a free initial consultation where we will discuss your rights and possible strategies for victory.